85 Foods That Are Black (Naturally Black Foods)

 Yes, flowers can be edible, and we have a list of breathtaking black flowers that are perfect to add to your next dessert or salad.

-These gorgeous bright yellow sunflowers have the most luscious deep brown center in the middle of them.
+These gorgeous, bright yellow sunflowers have the most luscious, deep brown centers in the middle of them.
 The center of the sunflower contains dozens of seeds that are not only edible but delicious.
 Roast the seeds, throw some salt on top, and have the best snack of the day.

 The black devil pansy is a menacing-looking flower that looks as if it would be something written by Edgar Allan Poe.
 This deep black flower is a sight to behold and is also perfectly edible.
 Use this flower as décor on a pastry or soak it in your tea for added fun.